scherma/antfarm/README.md

-# Hello, guinea pigs
+# Hello, malware junkies

 Thank you for helping me to test my sandbox.
 Currently this has only been tested with 64-bit Debian Jessie, and a guest VM OS of Windows 7 SP 1 x86-64; if you want to adapt it to anything else you are welcome to try but I make no guarantees!

 At this stage I have not chosen a license.
 Please do not distribute code that is © myself at this time.

-This is super pre-alpha code and is broken in a large number of ways.
-Main known issue right now is that code to control the VM whilst running a sample is highly conditional on whether windows are positioned where it expects them.
-This can result in the sample not actually being run at all.
-Top priority is to amend this so that window positioning is irrelevant to whether or not things run.
+This is super pre-alpha code and is likely to be broken in all sorts of ways I have not yet discovered.
+I am hoping that your testing can help me make it only moderately broken before opening it up to the rest of the world.

 ## CREDITS
 Much of this process was only possible with the help of Sean Whalen's Cuckoo sandbox guide.